-Elderly Family An elderly family is one in which the head, spouse, cohead, or sole member is an elderly person-[24 CFR 5.403].
-Identifying elderly families is important because these families qualify for special deductions from income the elderly family allowance and the medical allowance as described in Chapter 6 and may qualify for a particular type of development as noted in Chapter 4.
+Elderly Family An elderly family is one in which the head, spouse, cohead, or sole member is an elderly person [24 CFR 5.403].
+Identifying elderly families is important because these families qualify for special deductions from income as described in Chapter 6 and may qualify for a particular type of development as noted in Chapter 4.
 3-I.I.
 PERSONS WITH DISABILITIES AND DISABLED FAMILY [24 CFR 5.403, FR Notice 02/03/12] Persons with Disabilities Under the public housing program, special rules apply to persons with disabilities and to any family whose head, spouse, or cohead is a person with disabilities.
-The technical definitions of an individual with handicaps and persons with disabilities are provided in Exhibit 3-1 at the end of this chapter.
+The technical definitions of individual with handicaps and persons with disabilities are provided in Exhibit 3-1 at the end of this chapter.
 These definitions are used for a number of purposes including ensuring that persons with disabilities are not discriminated against based upon disability.
-As discussed in Chapter 2, the PHA must make all aspects of the public housing program accessible to persons with disabilities and consider requests for reasonable accommodations requested based uponwhen a person's disability limits their full access to the unit, the program, or the PHA's services.
+As discussed in Chapter 2, the SHA must make all aspects of the public housing program accessible to persons with disabilities and consider reasonable accommodations requested based upon a person's disability.
 Disabled Family A disabled family is one in which the head, spouse, or cohead is a person with disabilities.
-Identifying disabled families is important because these families qualify for special deductions-from incomethe disabled family allowance and the medical allowance as described in Chapter 6 and may qualify for a particular type of development as noted in Chapter 4.
-Even though persons with drug or alcohol dependencies are considered persons with disabilities for the purpose of non-discrimination, this does not prevent the PHA from denying admission or taking action under the lease for reasons related to alcohol and drug abuse following in accordance with the policies found in Part III of this chapter, or from enforcing the lease following the policies and in Chapter 13.
-Formatted: Left Formatted: Font color: Auto 3-I.J.
-GUESTS [24 CFR 5.100] A guest is defined as a person temporarily staying in the unit with the consent of a tenant or other member of the household who has expressed express or implied authority to so consent on behalf of the tenant.
+Identifying disabled families is important because these families qualify for special deductions from income as described in Chapter 6 and may qualify for a particular type of development as noted in Chapter 4.
+Even though persons with drug or alcohol dependencies are considered persons with disabilities for the purpose of non-discrimination, this does not prevent the PHA from denying admission for reasons related to alcohol and drug abuse following policies found in Part III of this chapter, or from enforcing the lease following the policies in Chapter 13.
+3-I.J.
+GUESTS [24 CFR 5.100] A guest is defined as a person temporarily staying in the unit with the consent of a tenant or other member of the household who has expressed or implied authority to so consent on behalf of the tenant.
 The lease must provide that the tenant has the right to exclusive use and occupancy of the leased unit by the members of the household authorized to reside in the unit in accordance with the lease, including reasonable accommodation of their guests [24 CFR 966.4(d)].
 The head of household is responsible for the conduct of visitors and guests, inside the unit as well as anywhere on or near PHA premises [24 CFR 966.4(f)].
-PHA-SH Policy A resident family must notify the SHAPHAS partanburg Housing when overnight guests will be staying in the unit for more than 3three days.
-A guest can remain in the unit no longer than 14 consecutive days or a total of 30 cumulative calendar days during any 12-month period.
-A family may request an exception to this policy for valid reasons (e.g., care of a relative recovering from a medical procedure expected to last more than 1420 consecutive days).
+SHA Policy A resident family must notify the SHA when overnight guests will be staying in the unit for more than 3 days.
+A guest can remain in the unit no longer than 24 cumulative calendar days during any 12 month period.
+A family may request an exception to this policy for valid reasons (e.g., care of a relative recovering from a medical procedure expected to last more than 14 consecutive days).
 An exception will not be made unless the family can identify and provide documentation of the residence to which the guest will return.
 Children who are subject to a joint custody arrangement or for whom a family has visitation privileges, that are not included as a family member because they live outside of the public housing unit more than 50 percent of the time, are not subject to the time limitations of guests as described above.
 Former residents who have been evicted are not permitted as overnight guests.